Logan-Trivoli Fire Protection District 309.565.7552

 In 1967, the district purchased the house next to the Hanna City fire station and construction began in October of that year on the present four-stall firehouse, located at 212 N Main Street.
 The station was completed in early 1968 and firemen moved into the modern new building in February, after being housed temporarily at the old International Harvester building, near the railroad tracks.

-The Hanna City Firefighter’s Auxiliary was formed January 14, 1974, to benefit those families whose homes were destroyed by fire, and people in the area with other needs.
-First officers were President, Phyllis Culver; Vice President, Doris Penn; Secretary, Judy Clarke; Treasurer, Velma Stear.
+The Hanna City Firemen’s Auxiliary was formed January 14, 1974, to benefit those families whose homes were destroyed by fire, and people in the area with other needs.
+First officers were Pres., Phyllis Culver; Vice Pres., Doris Penn; Sec., Judy Clarke; Treas., Velma Stear.
 While the auxiliary is no longer active they provided a valuable role to the Fire Department.

 In 1975, the Fire District installed a Plectron Alerting System.
 This system was purchased by citizen donations, donations from the Hanna City Firemen’s Corporation, Trivoli Volunteer Firemen’s Corporation, citizen donations, and by a grant from the Illinois Department of Conservation.
 This new system enabled Mrs. Schuster to trigger an alarm system in each volunteer firefighter’s home.
 She handled the fire phone so long that she knew many of the firemen when they were little boys.
 She called them “her boys” until her death in 1980.
 For some of those years of service Mrs. Schuster’s daughter, Mildred, helped her.
 She was honored along with her mother in November of 1978, when Irma retired as fire operator.

-At the present time the fire district is under the direction of a Board of Trustees.
+The fire protection district is under the direction of a Board of Trustees.
 The trustees are appointed by the Peoria County Board Chairperson.
 Trustees in previous years have been Robert Howater, William “Bill” Stear (who also served as Fire Chief), Ted Harding, Greg Short, Phil Gould, David Alwood, Russell Deal, Deef Stone, and Bill Cackley.

 On July 1, 1998, David E Tuttle became the Fire Chief when David Clarke retired.
 Chief Tuttle remains in this position today.